networktocode/circuit-maintenance-parser/README.md

       ...
 ```

-Next step is to create the new `Provider` by defining a new class in `circuit_maintenance_parser/provider.py`.
+The next step is to create the new `Provider` by defining a new class in `circuit_maintenance_parser/provider.py`.
 This class that inherits from `GenericProvider` only needs to define two attributes:

 - `_processors`: is a `list` of `Processor` instances that uses several data `Parsers`.
-In this example, we don't need to create a new custom `Processor` because the combined logic serves well (the most likely case), and we only need to use the new defined `HtmlParserABCDE1` and also the generic `EmailDateParser` that extract the email date.
+In this example, we don't need to create a new custom `Processor` because the combined logic serves well (the most likely case), and we only need to use the newly defined `HtmlParserABCDE1` and also the generic `EmailDateParser` that extracts the email date.
 Also notice that you could have multiple `Processors` with different `Parsers` in this list, supporting several formats.
-- `_default_organizer`: this is a default helper to fill the `organizer` attribute in the `Maintenance` if the information is not part of the original notification.
+- `_default_organizer`: This is a default helper to fill the `organizer` attribute in the `Maintenance` if the information is not part of the original notification.

 ```python
 class ABCDE(GenericProvider):